existenzquantor/actions/README.md

 Hence, when you design your action-type ontology, you may want to make use of the relations "inContext", "causes", and "forReasons" as indicated by this example.

+An example ontology for the Trolley Problem can be found here: https://github.com/existenzquantor/actions/blob/master/ontologies/Trolley.owl This ontology defined the action types Kill (causing death) and Rescue (causing non-death).

 ## Modeling an Action Domain